ATTENDED SERVICES-VIEW FROM A PIER

 We provide our burial services for both the general public and the Military.

 There are several advantages of the View from a Pier services versus the view-from-a-boat services.
 Carefully consider these when planning your special day.
 Some, I have already mentioned:

-6. Families with children.
+- Families with children.
 Many boats do not allow for children.
-If they do, those under the age of 13 have to wear a life vest which usually makes them a little unhappy.
+If they do, those 13 and under have to wear a life vest which usually makes them a little unhappy.
 Also, on a boat, it is rather encumbering for the parents in that they often find it difficult to relax and enjoy the ceremony as they have to hold or watch after their children.
 On a pier, it is a little easier and everyone enjoys the experience at a higher level.

 There are two types of Unattended Burials at sea that we provide:

 Unfortunately, and sadly, some die without immediate family.
 Or family members chose for the Crematorium to dispose of the ashes.
 To make this the most affordable for the Crematorium, ashes are collected and stored separately by the Crematorium then disposed of by the chosen licensed professional.
 The Angel’s Ashes does not mix the ashes of two individuals unless asked to do so specifically by a family member.
 This has happened when a son or daughter has the ashes of both parents for example, and wants them to be entered together.